 The questions and answers below are to explain on the stand my grammar approach has regarding the Universal Grammar by Noam Chomsky.

 Undeniably, Mr. Chomsky’s work has been of important reference in my language activity generally.
-I invented and began building my grammar method long before I ever heard about Mr. Chomsky, however.
+However, I invented and began building my grammar method long before I ever heard about Mr. Chomsky.

 1. Is there literally a universal grammar, to learn any language of choice?

 A uniform grammar for all languages in the world is impossible.
 I am not aware of any such postulate by Mr. Chomsky.
-His grammar tells what principles many languages have in common.
+His grammar tells what principles many languages have in common, owing to human language capabilities that are inborn.

-My grammar offers psychological variables a person can learn, primarily for American English.
-It bases on a process that all languages have, namely spatialization, but is not universal.
+My grammar offers psychological variables we do not need to hold for inborn, and we can learn, primarily for American English.
+It bases on a process that all languages have, namely spatialization, but it is not universal.

 2. Are there actually Language Acquisition Devices in human brains and could brains be programmed?